 Since superhero comic books often display in their stories characters, settings, possible problems and wishful thinking of their readers, even if the location is on another planet, it is only natural that also a sense of justice and the following punishment as felt by the readers is transported through the action heroes.
-There is a simple truth, namely that an entirely forgiving and tolerant super hero will ultimately lose its readership and is doomed to disappear from the stores.
+There is a simple truth, namely that an entirely forgiving and tolerant superhero will ultimately lose its readership and is doomed to disappear from the stores otherwise.
 To fight crime, protect the helpless and step in where the police would not help actually was the reason why the superhero appeared.

 Already readers in the late 1940s could write to the editors of American comic books and voice criticism, suggest plots and question story lines on an extra page (usually in the back) of the comic book.
 How exactly a villain was taken care of by the hero was the topic of a high number of letters.

-This fact and various other channels (blogs and online forum in the last twenty years) by which comic book readers could influence the outcome of continuing long story arcs, and the fate of certain characters were actually a marketing tool used by the editors, since published fan letters in turn made the reader feel important.
+This fact and various other channels (blogs and online forums in the last twenty years) by which comic book readers could influence the outcome of continuing long story arcs, and the fate of certain characters were actually a marketing tool used by the editors, since published fan letters, in turn made the reader feel important.
 Sometimes reader polls decided on those pages would turn a story outline.
 Simultaneously, the editors would find out if the respective hero did punish the right people the adequate way, according to the fans.

 “Reading comic books is a way of expressing retribution and vengeance that is short-lived and contained within the context of ‘fantasy’ … […] In fact, at the moment of consumption, readers themselves express a visceral, emotional desire to engage violently with the bad guys.”

 This is where Nickie Phillips’s and Staci Strobl’s analysis sets in.
 The heroes and villains that are at the center of the total body of 200 comic books published between 2002 and 2010, which were singled out to have data for a scientific and statistical analysis of both crime and (legal and vigilante) retribution from the hands of the heroes, are inspected carefully.
-The authors also questioned readers about their expectations of crime, gore, violence and retribution, attended academic comic book conferences and conventions to find out the acceptance of that audience..
+The authors also questioned readers about their expectations of crime, gore, violence, and retribution, attended academic comic book conferences and conventions to find out the acceptance of that audience.

 The long list of verdicts, punishment and sometimes torture that finally appears on the comic book pages is not only a possible mirror of how “man” stands up against crime and injustice but also shows the inner conflicts of the superheroes, their development, sense of honor, justice and sympathy – which in turn, is not so different from the inner conflicts of the average comic book reader.